NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters." Ch 20: Is God our Vending machine?

 “Yes” said Mary, a little bit braver.
 “Some people refuse to believe in a God that allows child molestation, starvation, abortion, cancer …” as her voice trailed away.

-“Yes,” said God, “I know, it’s all My fault, I hear it all the time.
+“Yes,” said God, “I know, everything is all My fault, I hear it all the time.
 It’s easier to blame Me than take responsibility, to step up and fix it.
-This was not the plan, it was the fall that changed things.
-It’s a test of holiness.
+This was not the original plan, it was the fall that changed things.
+Now, everything is a test of holiness.
 The goal is for humans to stand together to fix problems, draw boundaries and to live by the commandments and beatitudes.
-Imagine the world if all neighbors were loved?”
+Imagine your world, if all neighbors were loved?”

 The waves lapped the beach.